Installation

 dotnet tool install --global AgentEval.Cli --prerelease

-See CLI Reference for full documentation.
+See CLI Reference for full documentation of every subcommand.

 Next Steps